 Last year, when we returned to our traditional in-person format after a two-year hiatus, we also offered a virtual registration option.
 While we believe that a vital part of the Institute is the hospitality and networking opportunities it provides, we have decided to offer a virtual registration option again in 2023.

 We hope you can attend our receptions on Monday, Wednesday, and Thursday evenings.
 These cocktail parties are a wonderful venue for renewing friendships with longtime colleagues, introducing younger colleagues, and networking with leading tax practitioners.

 We also encourage you to meet and thank our sponsors and exhibitors.
 Their support and generosity play an important part in delivering programs that are exceptional both in quality and value.

-We look forward to seeing you at the 52nd Annual Southern Federal Tax Institute.
+We look forward to welcoming you in person to the 58th Annual Southern Federal Tax Institute.
 On behalf of the Trustees, thank you for joining us.

 Southern Federal Tax Institute